 Roffey Park Institute is developing a range of programmes and modules to explore and enhance the power of the voice.
 These include foundational work on the physical voice itself, extending to story-telling, harmony, improvisation, writing and beyond.
 This is not just about being a more effective leader.
 A wealth of research shows that developing the voice of everyone in your organisation contributes to welfare, wellbeing, confidence, and both personal and collective resilience.
 Daft though it may seem, regular runs on the motorbike help lay the foundations of that sought for sonority, that beautiful, bewitching voice.
 And that changes the weather.

-If you want to find out more about our new programmes and modules, please contact us.
+Find out more about our new programmes and modules.

 Moran, J, 2018, First You Write a Sentence, London, Viking.

 Do try it though.
 You never know where it might lead.